shandrayu/performance-engineering-ucu/homework_1/report.md

 100.00    0.000000                     0 total
 ```

+`ltrace` does not show external library calls.

+#### TODO

-Conclusion: ltrace does not show external library calls.
-(Why really?
-The external library is used in the binary.
-Assumption - it is statically linked, need to check cmake library function).
+- [] Check cmake because the external library is used in the binary.
+Assumption - it is statically linked

 ### strace